afshinsadeghi/min_llm_server_client/README.md

 ### Configuration

-The configuration settings, such as the model path and device settings, can be found in `src/setting.py`.
+The configuration settings, such as the model path and device settings, can be found in `setting` parameter of server.
 Make sure to update these settings according to your environment.

 ### Starting the Server